7 Health Benefits of Playing Sudoku

 6. Better Social Engagement

-Sudoku can be a social activity when enjoyed with friends, family or in a community setting in a comfortable site.
 Solving puzzles together or competing with others can enhance social interactions, create a sense of camaraderie and fill the emotional needs of those who lack regular social activities.
-It also helps people enjoy and choose what kind of Sudoku puzzle will they discuss with their social circle.
+It also helps people enjoy and choose what kind of sudoku puzzle will they discuss with their social circle.

 7. Increased Dopamine Release

-As a Sudoku player progresses and continuously plays, they typically increase the number of grids they complete, check out more difficult sets created by other people and even try out other versions of Sudoku.
-If you want to play more than sheet puzzles like Sudoku, then we highly recommend trying Solitaire as well!
+As sudoku players progress and continuously solve, they typically increase the number of grids they play on.
+Check out more difficult sets created by other people and try out other versions of sudoku if you're looking for more puzzles.